OWF/owf2013/pages/en/news/guidelines-for-2013/index.md

 Lastly, we will talk about **Mobility** as it is a vital and fast-evolving subject, that has the important characteristic to be largely dominated by Open Source with Android, Tizen, Ubuntu or FirefoxOS.

-The Code topics will be led by a **track-leader team that has been almost entirely renewed**.
+The CODE topics will be led by a **track-leader team that has been almost entirely renewed**.

-### Experiment - An Open World
+### EXPERIMENT - An Open World

-Experiment 2013 will showcase the social innovations that have been brought forth by the Free Software and the Open Source; software and also hardware innovations, artistic and organizational ones as well.
+EXPERIMENT 2013 will showcase the social innovations that have been brought forth by the Free Software and the Open Source; software and also hardware innovations, artistic and organizational ones as well.
 Embraced as a sharing philosophy, the FLOSS movement has paved the way for distributing knowledge (Wikipedia, Creative Commons) and allows for new ways of learning and experimenting in the IT world, which have a major impact on our everyday lives.

-During the Experiment day, there will be several conferences and workshops addressed to novices as well as to professionals that are concerned with social issues: beginning with artistic creation all the way to democracy and interconnected objects.
+During the EXPERIMENT day, there will be several conferences and workshops addressed to novices as well as to professionals that are concerned with social issues: beginning with artistic creation all the way to democracy and interconnected objects.
 These topics, addressed by the Free and Open Source, will allow us to further our understanding in these areas and also their application in the real life.

 Children are most welcome to test and participate, with a special schedule dedicated to them: KIDEXPERIMENT.
 There will be a number of discovery workshops for various free or open source software and hardware as well as mini-conferences for young people on the topics of democracy and free art.